m-daniela/chat-app/Notes/Extra/work.md

 ### Sealed sender
 - [sealed sender](./pdf/papers/signal/18.%20Technology%20preview%20Sealed%20sender%20for%20Signal%20-%20signal-org-blog-sealed-sender-.pdf)
 - available for the Signal app
-- this feature provides sender anonimity because the identity of the sender is hidden from the service provider

-- the users have a certificate that attests their identity; they are periodically changed and contain the phone number, public identity key and the expiration date; it can be included in the messages too
+- the users have a certificate that attests their identity; they are periodically changed and contain the phone numner, public identity key and the expiration date; it can be included in the messages too

 - the users derive delivery token from the profile key, which is 96 bits long, and register it to the services; in order to send the sealed sender message, the user needs to prove that they know the delivery token for that user
 - the profile keys are also encrypted and the profiles are shared between the contacts